kul-fgfpgwas/rep-cookbook/README.md

 snptest_v2.5 -data all_sigsites2text.gen TransResCovar_MYSTUDY.sample -o $VAR1.out -log $VAR1.log -frequentist 1 -method score -pheno $VAR1 -use_raw_phenotypes
 ```

-## (iv) Manhattan Plots for the association tests.
+### Manhattan Plots for the association tests.

-### Description
-Running the following scripts will create a series of Manhattan plots, displaying the significance of each SNP associated with the microbial taxa tested.
-Plots for all the models run are produced and results can be merged by taxonomical group (eg. Proteobacteria) or by taxonomical level (eg. genera).
+The following scripts will help to create the Manhattan plots displaying the significance of each SNP associated with the microbial taxa tested.

-### Methods
 #### 1 - Pull out the required information from tables with all the results.
 For creating the Manhattan plots, only the SNP names ("SNP"), chromosomes ("CHR"), base pair coordinates ("BP") and p-values ("P") are needed (one p-value for each statistical model used to perform the MGWAS analysis).